Project Grants for Organizations

 Grant funding cannot be used for the following:

-• Capital projects, including the construction or renovation of buildings, or additions to buildings.
+• Capital improvement projects, like the construction or renovation of buildings or major permanent equipment purchases.

 • Prizes and awards for an event, person, and/or organization.